 Temperature and moisture typically have strong and often interactive influences on soil GHG emissions.
-Laboratory incubations, field observations, and meta-analyses have documented increased CO2, and under some conditions CH4 (Olefeldt et al., 2013), fluxes with rising temperature (Davidson and Janssens, 2006; Hashimoto et al., 2015; Treat et al., 2015).
-GHG responses to wetting and thawing dynamics are much less certain, with substantial variability between studies (Kim et al., 2012).
+Laboratory incubations, field observations, and meta-analyses have documented increased fluxes of CO2, and under some conditions CH4 (Olefeldt et al., 2013), with rising temperature (Davidson and Janssens, 2006; Hashimoto et al., 2015; Treat et al., 2015).
+Greenhouse gas responses to wetting and thawing dynamics are much less certain, with substantial variability between studies (Kim et al., 2012).
 The anaerobic conditions common following permafrost thaw are expected to lower CO2 emissions but increase those of CH4 (Treat et al., 2015; Treat et al., 2014), and such interactions are critical to examine in the course of long-term incubation experiments (Elberling et al., 2013).
 More uniformly across the landscape, however, decadal warming, and perhaps drying, trends in Alaska (Bieniek et al., 2014) will work to counteract these effects, with uncertain consequences for the carbon cycle and climate system.

-The goal of this study was to examine how temperature and moisture control C loss and GHG (CO2 and CH4) emissions from soils sampled from the bottom of the annual active layer–i.e., directly above permafrost–in an Alaskan boreal forest.
+The goal of this study was to examine how temperature and moisture control GHG (CO2 and CH4) emissions from soils sampled from the bottom of the annual active layer–i.e., directly above permafrost–in an Alaskan boreal forest.
 Most previous studies have focused on surface soils or permafrost soils, neglecting deep active-layer soils that were identified as subject to strong effects from a two-decade warming experiment in the Alaskan Arctic (Sistla et al., 2013).
-We also aimed to characterize the chemical and biological properties of these soils as they were subjected to a 100-day incubation at different temperatures, subjecting some cores to drying treatments.
-We hypothesized that (i) CO2 would be the dominant pathway for C loss in these largely aerobic soils; (ii) soils maintained at field moisture and high temperature would lose more C-CO2 than cores incubated at 4˚C, due to increased aerobic and anaerobic microbial activity; and (iii) core CH4 fluxes would be sensitive only to temperature, as no anaerobic conditions were planned for the cores.
+We also aimed to characterize the chemical and biological properties of these soils following a 100-day incubation at different temperatures, subjecting some cores to drying treatments.
+We hypothesized that (i) CO2 would be the dominant pathway for C loss in these largely aerobic soils; (ii) soils maintained at field moisture and high temperature would lose more C-CO2 than cores incubated at 4˚C, due to increased aerobic and anaerobic microbial activity; and (iii) core CH4 fluxes would be sensitive only to temperature, as no anaerobic conditions were imposed for the cores.

 Methods